surajang/weatherClockDrill/README.md

 * Displays the current time & date.
 * Displays the weather information from forecast.io with fixed location & options.
 * API key and location information are hardcoded in `main.js`.
+* Icons and assets sub folder is not yet created.

 ## How to fire up
 * Get your forecast.io API key from https://developer.forecast.io/